DanLep97/bioidenrichmentr/README.md

 # bioidenrichmentr
-R script with API for interaction with a web app
+R script to enrich Gene Ontology (<a href="http://geneontology.org/"> GO </a>) terms as well as relevant <a href="https://mips.helmholtz-muenchen.de/corum/"> CORUM </a> protein complexes.
+Provides an API for result visulization.